lalonzadentro/Data-Analyst-Portfolio/SQL queries/SQL skills showcase/README.md

 Table 'dataset' has ids of films and directors from tables 'films' and 'directors'.

-**The link on my SQL skills showcase**: https://app.noteable.io/f/d291c699-7953-4c38-bcfc-199ecc83c175/SQL_queries.ipynb
+**The link on my SQL skills showcase**: https://app.noteable.io/f/d291c699-7953-4c38-bcfc-199ecc83c175/SQL_queries.ipynb **The PDF version of this norebook file is in this folde

 ## Table of contents of the SQL skills showcase
 * SQL queries (various)